-Vanilla extract can be a much more affordable way to add vanilla to your baked goods when compared to vanilla powder made from ground vanilla beans, which means that it can be a good substitute for it if you are baking on a budget.
-You can use vanilla extract in most applications that would require vanilla powder with the exception of dry preparations like pancake and cake mixes.
+Vanilla extract can be a much more affordable way to add vanilla to your baked goods when compared to vanilla powder made from ground vanilla beans, so it can be a good substitute for it if you are baking on a budget.
+You can use vanilla extract in most applications that would require vanilla powder except for dry preparations like pancake and cake mixes.

-Use vanilla powder for applications where adding a liquid is out of the question.
+Use vanilla powder for recipes where adding a liquid is out of the question.
 For example, if you are making a pancake or cake mix, you will want to opt for a vanilla powder as the source of your vanilla flavor.
 You can add vanilla powder made with vanilla and maltodextrin or dextrose to your hot chocolate and other beverages since it will dissolve quickly.
-It is a great option if you need to sprinkle a little vanilla on a cake or other pastry at the last minute.
+It is a great option if you need to sprinkle a little vanilla on cake, cookies, or pastries at the last minute.
 You can also add vanilla powder to melted chocolate with no worries since it will not cause seizing the way that a liquid extract might.